 Training & Education

-New officers train for 4 months in the Field Training Program where they will ride and train with a Field Training Officer and be trained in, but not limited to, the following areas:
+New officers will also train for 4 months in the Field Training Program where they will ride and train with a Field Training Officer in, but not limited to, the following areas:

 - City Ordinances